lukwagoraymond/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 This programme consists of 7 Mandatory Tasks and 5 Optional Tasks
 ## Tasks
 0. **strcat**\
-Write a function that concatenates two strings.
+Write a function that concatenates two strings.<br>
 Refer to the standard library for a function *strcat*
 1. **strncat**\
 Write a function that concatenates two strings